 A year later, Shishani joined forces with Sjahin During (percussionist & producer) and together created “Namibian Tales”, an acoustic Amsterdam-based quartet diving into the musical traditions of Namibia.
 In 2016, the quartet won Best World Music Album from Netherlands with their debut album "Itaala" and they have been touring internationally since.
 In June 2017, the Namibian Tales quartet traveled to the Kalahari desert to collaborate with four women from the San (“Bushmen”) community in Namibia.
 Together they performed and recorded the album "Kalahari Encounters" which again won Best World Music Album 2017 in the Netherlands.
 In July 2018, Namibian Tales & the San ladies had a succesfull album release tour through Europe.

-During her career, Shishani has performed internationally at events such as: Africa Festival in Wurzburg (Germany) - which is Europe's largest festival for African arts - Glastonbury Festival (UK), Lake of Stars (Malawi), Roots Open Air Festival (Netherlands) and in numerous other countries including France, Czech Republic, Poland, Ireland, Greece, Italy, India, Morocco, Kenya, South Africa, and her twin homes, Belgium and Namibia.
+During her career, Shishani has performed internationally at events such as: Africa Festival in Wurzburg (Germany), Glastonbury Festival (UK), Lake of Stars (Malawi), Roots Open Air Festival (Netherlands) and in numerous other countries including France, Czech Republic, Poland, Ireland, Greece, Italy, India, Morocco, Jordan, Kenya, South Africa, and her home countries, Netherlands, Belgium and Namibia.